Craig Mager: San Diego / Los Angeles Chargers

+2015

-The San Diego Chargers selected Mager in the third round (83rd overall) of the 2015 NFL Draft.
+The San Diego Chargers selected Mager in the third round (83rd overall) of the 2015 NFL draft.
 He was the 13th cornerback selected in 2015.

-2015

-On May 14, 2015, the San Diego Chargers signed Mager to a four-year, $2.99 million contract that includes a signing bonus of $330,790.
+On May 14, 2015, the Chargers signed Mager to a four-year, $2.99 million contract that includes a signing bonus of $330,790.

 Throughout training camp, Mager competed against Steve Williams, Chris Davis, Greg Ducre, Richard Crawford, Manny Asprilla, and Lowell Rose.
-Head coach Mike McCoy named Mager the fifth cornerback on the Chargers' depth chart, behind Jason Verrett, Brandon Flowers, Patrick Robinson, and Steve Williams.
+Head coach Mike McCoy named Mager the fifth cornerback on the Chargers' depth chart, behind Jason Verrett, Brandon Flowers, Patrick Robinson, and Williams.

-On September 20, 2015, Mager made his professional regular season debut in the Chargers' 24-19 loss at the Cincinnati Bengals.
-He missed five games after suffering a torn hamstring (Weeks 4-8).
-On November 9, 2015, he recorded two combined tackles and deflected a pass as the Chargers loss 22-19 at the Chicago Bears.
+On September 20, 2015, Mager made his professional regular season debut in the Chargers' 24–19 loss at the Cincinnati Bengals.
+He missed five games after suffering a torn hamstring (Weeks 4–8).
+On November 9, 2015, he recorded two combined tackles and deflected a pass as the Chargers loss 22–19 at the Chicago Bears.
 He made his first career tackle on wide receiver Marquess Wilson after he made a 15-yard reception.
-On December 24, 2015, Mager earned his first career start and recorded a season-high four combined tackles during a 30-14 victory over the Miami Dolphins.
+On December 24, 2015, Mager earned his first career start and recorded a season-high four combined tackles during a 30–14 victory over the Miami Dolphins.
 He finished his rookie season with nine combined tackles (eight solo) and two pass deflections in ten games and two starts.

 2016

 Mager entered training camp in 2016 competing against Casey Hayward and Jahleel Addae for the job as third cornerback.
-Mager was named the fourth cornerback in the depth chart to start the regular season, behind Jason Verrett, Brandon Flowers, and Casey Hayward.
+Mager was named the fourth cornerback in the depth chart to start the regular season, behind Verrett, Flowers, and Hayward.

-On October 2, 2016, Mager made two combined tackles, a pass deflection, and made his first career interception off of New Orleans Saints' quarterback Drew Brees during a 35-34 loss.
-The following week, he collected six combined tackles in the Chargers' 34-31 loss at the Oakland Raiders.
-He missed Weeks 8-9 after suffering a concussion during a 33-30 overtime victory at the Atlanta Falcons in Week 7.
-On November 27, 2016, Mager made a season-high seven combined tackles in a 22-13 loss at the Houston Texans.
+On October 2, 2016, Mager made two combined tackles, a pass deflection, and made his first career interception off of New Orleans Saints quarterback Drew Brees during a 35–34 loss.
+The following week, he collected six combined tackles in the Chargers' 34–31 loss at the Oakland Raiders.
+He missed Weeks 8-9 after suffering a concussion during a 33–30 overtime victory at the Atlanta Falcons in Week 7.
+On November 27, 2016, Mager made a season-high seven combined tackles in a 21–13 loss at the Houston Texans.
 Mager missed the last three games of the season after suffering a shoulder and elbow injury in Week 14.
 On December 31, 2016, the Los Angeles Chargers placed Mager on injured reserve.
 He finished the season with 31 combined tackles (20 solo), deflected four passes, and made one interception in eight starts and 11 games.